vazome/vazome.tech/content/AWS/Databases/Amazon Aurora.md

 All replica instances are capable at both read and write.
 Denies the concept of lengthy failover because each instance is like a master.
 There is no load balancing as a concept.
 Application can connect to more than one instance at a time.![[Pasted image 20230128231634.png]]
 Write operation requires quorum of nodes to agree on the change, i.e. proposes to write across all storages if quorum agrees changes also get replicated to other instances' in-memory cache![[Pasted image 20230128231134.png]]
-Does not grate [[HA vs FT vs DR#Fault Tolerance (FT)]] but can be and in some cases best option for building Fault Tolerant applications, but the application must load balance between instances,
+Does not grate [[Resilience and Reliability#Fault Tolerance (FT)]] but can be and in some cases best option for building Fault Tolerant applications, but the application must load balance between instances,

 ## Restore, Clone & Backtrack